skills/introduction-to-git/.github/steps/6-step.md

 ### ⌨️ Activity: Quick Review

-Answer one quick question, and you are all done! 🎉
+Answer one quick question for Mona, and she will share the final review! 🎉

 **What is your favorite feature of Git?**